 3 minute read

-In the tab Export in the section Insights you can search for a specific subset of shared files, look into permissions, and much more.
+The tab Export in the section Insights allows you to search for a specific subset of shared files, look into which domains your users share with, and much more.

 Searching and taking action